MahmoudMowiena/trello_app/README.md

 Cinnamon is a Trello-like application designed for efficient project management on a smaller scale.
 It features a single board where users can manage columns and cards with ease.
 The application ensures secure access with authentication and offers seamless drag-and-drop functionality for card management.
 The entire application is written in TypeScript for enhanced code quality and maintainability.

+## Deployment

+The application is deployed on Vercel.
+You can access it [here](https://trello-gcty7vcwe-mahmoud-mowienas-projects.vercel.app).

 ## Features

 ### Board Management